Blue-Phoenix-org/bluecord/README.md

-# bluecord
+# Blue Cord
-A library to make discord bots by simple way
+&bull; A simple library to make discord bots by easy way.

+## About Blue Cord
+Blue cord is actually in development, but new updates are incoming.